dkchiem/make-icns/README.md

 ## Installation

 > You may need to use `sudo` to install the package globally.
 If you get an error installing with sudo, you might want to add`--unsafe-perm` to the command.
-You should be able to use this CLI on macOS, Linux and Windows.
+This CLI has been tested on _macOS Catalina_ and _Ubuntu 18.04 (LTS)_.

 ```bash
 $ npm i -g make-icns